coursera-dl/edx-dl/README.md

 This is the full [list of sites powered by Open edX](https://github.com/edx/edx-platform/wiki/Sites-powered-by-Open-edX).
 Feel free to contribute your patches to include them.

+# Authors

+The original file was written by @shk3 in/for `python3` then updated by @emadshaaban92 for python2, and migrated for versions superior to 2.6 by @iemejia.